dthree/vantage/README.md

 If you want Vantage to listen on the same port as your web application, you can use Vantage's `listen` function in place of your existing web server's `listen` function.

-This is usefull when running clustered instances of your server, such as behind a reverse proxy, where every instance has a separate port that can only be access internally.
+This is usefull when running clustered instances of your server, such as behind a reverse proxy, where every instance has a separate port that can only be accessed internally.
 In this way, you can hop into any running instance without having to remember a separate set of ports.

 **Warning: If you tag on to a public-facing port, such as 80, ensure you have proper security settings in place to prevent anyone from getting into your Vantage API.**